Engagement Gift Ideas – Part I

-This is the final installment of a five part series on engagement gift ideas.
+This is the fifth installment of a six part series on engagement gift ideas.
 We have covered engagement gifts for men, both traditional and modern, plus gift ideas for couples and women!
 Perhaps you are looking for an engagement gift for your best friend?
 Some of these suggestions would also work well for other gift giving occasions, such as birthdays, anniversaries, Christmas and more.

 Whether they consciously stare at their ring all day or not, most ladies will be fielding requests to see their ring every hour or two for the first few weeks!
 Give them a gift card for a manicure, so they can flash their hands in style.

 If you know the couple and know that they will DIY some aspects of their wedding, giving them a gift card to Michaels or a similar craft store could go a long way in their wedding budget.

 Have you ever wondered why so many people splurge for the wooden hangers that have their name, or “Bride” or “Mrs.” written on them?
 Here’s the secret, it’s for the photos!
 It is extremely common to take photos of the wedding dress before it is on, so having a nice hanger is much nicer than a plastic one.
 If you go this route, mention in your card that the hanger will show off her dress nicely in the pictures, so she doesn’t forget!
 There are many DIY tutorials available online, or you could order one by searching for Personalized Hanger on Etsy or you can also get them from Amazon.

 Many couples take ballroom lessons prior to getting hitched.
 You know your friends best, so use your judgement when giving this gift.
 If one half of the couple will have to strong arm (or blackmail!) the other into taking classes, you may help them a lot by making it a gift.
 Definitely check out your groupon type sites for deals on these lessons.